Jesús Franco

 Jesús Franco Manera (12 May 1930 – 2 April 2013), also commonly known as Jess Franco, was a Spanish filmmaker, composer, and actor, known as a highly prolific director of low-budget exploitation and B-movies.
 He worked in many different genres during his career, but was best known for his horror and erotic films, often incorporating surrealist elements.

 In a career spanning from 1954 to 2013, he wrote, directed, produced, acted in, and scored approximately 173 feature films, (Note: Sources list only 173 films in Franco's filmography.
-Other titles listed were simply re-edited or censored versions of the same films, adapted for different markets.) working both in his native Spain and (during the rule of Francisco Franco) in France, West Germany, Switzerland and Portugal.
-Additionally, during the 1960s, he made several films in Rio de Janeiro and Istanbul.
+Other titles listed were simply re-edited or censored versions of the same films, adapted for different markets.) working in his native Spain as well as (during the rule of Francisco Franco) in France, West Germany, Switzerland, Portugal and Italy.
+Additionally, during the 1960s, he made several films in Brazil and Istanbul.

-Franco's films are known for distinctive visual style and idiosyncratic approach to filmmaking, often directing multiple films concurrently.
+Franco's films are known for his distinctive visual style and idiosyncratic approach to production, often directing multiple films concurrently.
 Despite mixed critical reception during his lifetime, Franco's work has gained a dedicated cult following, and he is regarded as a significant figure in the history of exploitation cinema.
 In 2009, he received an Honorary Goya Award from the Academy of Cinematographic Arts and Sciences of Spain for his contributions to Spanish cinema.

 Early life and education

 Jesús Franco Manera was born in Madrid on 12 May 1930, to a prominent family of Cuban and Mexican origin.
-His brother, Enrique Franco, was the vice president of the Albéniz Foundation.
+His brother, Enrique, was the vice president of the Albéniz Foundation.
 Via his sister Dolores, Franco was the brother-in-law of philosopher Julián Marías, and the uncle of filmmaker Ricardo Franco.

 A lifelong jazz enthusiast and pianist, Franco studied music at the Madrid Royal Conservatory and the Instituto Ramiro de Maeztu, before embarking on a film career.
-He studied at Madrid's Instituto de Investigaciones y Experiencias Cinematográficas, and the Institut des hautes études cinématographiques in Paris.
+He studied at Madrid's Instituto de Investigaciones y Experiencias Cinematográficas (now Escuela Oficial de Cine), and the Institut des hautes études cinématographiques (now La Fémis) in Paris.
 He cited among his influences Luis Buñuel, Stanley Donen, Vincente Minnelli, and Orson Welles.

 During this time, he supported himself by working as a pianist in nightclubs and writing pulp novels under the pen name 'David Khune', which he later adopted as one of his directing aliases.
 He also directed stage plays.